 Understanding Tencent Music Enter Gr's Unusual Options Activity

-Tencent Music Enter Gr (NYSE:TME) shares experienced unusual options activity on Friday.
-The stock price moved down to $11.79 following the option alert.
+Shares of Tencent Music Enter Gr (NYSE:TME) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $11.67.

 - Sentiment: BEARISH